The Murder Game (TV series): The Killer's Game

-At some point during the investigation days in each episode, the killer would leave some form of message showcasing two locations, usually accompanied by the taunting words 'coming out to play?'.
-This signalled the start of each episode's elimination segment, The Killers Game.
-The investigators were then passed or failed on their lines of enquiry and those who failed were put up for a group vote.
-Every investigator except the lead investigator could vote and the investigator with the most votes would be chosen as the first person to play the "Game" The Lead Investigator would then choose any investigator to be the second person for the Killer's Game.
-The two chosen investigators pick from two envelopes to decide who will go to either of the two locations given, for example the first locations for the show were "The Old Oaks" and "The Power Museum".
-"The Chief" then says to the players that they have one hour to pack their bags and get ready to play the "Killer's Game".
-In Episode 9, as the finale episode, two killer games were played.
-The game with the final three had a different approach to the selection process.
-The Chief decided that the investigators who failed their enquiries the most would play the "Killer's Game".
+At some point during each episode's investigation days, the killer would leave a message revealing two locations, usually accompanied by the taunting phrase "coming out to play?".
+This signalled the start of the episode's elimination segment, the Killer's Game.
+The teams were then passed or failed on their lines of inquiry, and the investigators who had failed were put up for a group vote.
+Every investigator except the Lead Investigator could vote, and the investigator receiving the most votes became the first player of the Game.
+The Lead Investigator then chose any investigator to be the second player.
+The two chosen investigators each picked from two envelopes to determine who would go to which of the two locations — for example, the first two locations of the series were "The Old Oaks" and "The Power Museum".
+The Chief then gave the players one hour to pack their bags and prepare to play the Killer's Game.
+As the finale, episode 9 featured two Killer's Games; the first of these used a different selection process, with the Chief sending out the investigators who had failed the most lines of inquiry over the course of the series.

-In the Killer's Game, the two selected investigators would be sent to two different remote locations completely alone, with their movements recorded only by a head-mounted camera and a torch, they also had to follow a map to where the "clue" would be located.
-One of the chosen investigators would discover an important clue that would help solve the mystery, whereas the other investigator would be eliminated from the show by being "murdered by the killer."
-The survivor of the two came through the doors at the entrance, notifying that he or she chose correctly and would continue on.
+In the Killer's Game, the two selected investigators were sent completely alone to two different remote locations, their movements recorded only by a head-mounted camera.
+Equipped with a torch, each had to follow a map to the spot where a "clue" was located.
+One of the two would discover an important clue to help solve the mystery, while the other would be eliminated from the show by being "murdered" by the killer.
+The survivor's return through the entrance doors signalled that he or she had chosen correctly and would continue in the game.

-The eliminated contestant would choose the Lead Investigator for the next episode, by means of a pre-recorded "last will and testament".
+The eliminated contestant chose the Lead Investigator for the next episode by means of a pre-recorded "last will and testament".